talifhaniedward/retail-business-analytics-sql-project/README.md

 ### Recommendation

-Continue investing in Gauteng while identifying opportunities to improve store-level efficiency.
+Continue investing in Gauteng as the highest revenue-generating province, but focus on improving efficiency at the store level to maximise returns on that investment.
+---

 ---